-Altitude sickness or mountain sickness refers to an illness that takes place because of the reduction in exact level or amount of oxygen above the level of sea ranging usually of 4,800 feet or 1500meters.
-Altitude sickness incorporates many problems, which include minor headache and weariness to life-threatening formation of fluid in brain or lungs and even fatality while moving from moderate height to high altitudes in Nepal Himalaya Trekking.
+Altitude sickness or mountain sickness refers to an illness that occurs because of the reduction in exact level or amount of oxygen above the sea level, usually ranging from 4,800 feet or 1500meters.
+Altitude sickness incorporates many problems, including minor headaches and weariness to the life-threatening formation of fluid in the brain or lungs and even fatality while moving from moderate height to high altitudes in Nepal Himalaya Trekking.

-The problem takes place whenever a person travels from low altitude to high altitude in less than a single day, like for instance more than 8,000 feet.
-However, depending on specific health condition of a person, altitude sickness may take place even at low altitudes i.e. about 4800 feet or 1500meters.
+The problem occurs whenever a person travels from low altitude to high altitude in less than a single day, like, for instance, more than 8,000 feet.
+However, depending on the specific health condition of a person, altitude sickness may take place even at low altitudes, i.e., about 4800 feet or 1500meters.

-You may identify that you are suffering from high altitude sickness based on the following early symptoms while you are in Himalaya trekking in Nepal.
-Acute mountain sickness related symptoms usually appear within a few hours of your movement to high altitudes.
-These vary depending solely on severity of your health condition.
+You may identify that you are suffering from high altitude sickness based on the following early symptoms while in Himalaya trekking in Nepal.
+Acute mountain sickness-related symptoms usually appear within a few hours of your movement to high altitudes.
+However, these vary depending solely on the severity of your health condition.